Mariosunny/validate-declarative/README.md

 *false* otherwise.
 By default, the object is always valid.
 Alternatively, `$test` is a regular expression that describes a valid object.
 If the object is invalid, an [InvalidValueError](#invalidvalueerror) is generated.

+(Note: `$test` does not perform any Javascript Error handling.
+Calling a function like `charAt()` on an object without first checking that it is a string will throw a Javascript Error if the object is not a string.)

 <details><summary><b>[ <i>View examples</i> ]</b></summary>